-House Concerts with Chris Chickering are special experiences guests will remember for years to come.
-This page explains how you can host your very own.
+House Concerts and House Parties with Chris Chickering are special experiences guests will remember for years to come.
+This page explains how you can host either.

-To learn more and get your house concert ball rolling, please call 505-670-0712 or email: HouseConcerts@ChrisChickering.com
+To get the ball rolling on your house concert or house party please call 505-670-0712 or email: Hello@ChrisChickering.com

 “This past weekend we had 40 people gathered in our home for a house concert with singer/songwriter Chris Chickering, accompanied by vocalist/guitarist Daniel Murphy.
 It was a delightful evening beginning with a wine & cheese social hour followed by the concert which was performed on our covered porch.